 In 2014, the amount due from certain related parties, approximately \$175,000, was exchanged for corporate office lease payments due through the end of the Company's corporate office lease, such that the Company's corporate office lease payments was prepaid through the end of the lease, March 31, 2015.
-The amount receivable from all entities with common management was nil at March 31, 2016 (December 31, 2015 - approximately \$21,000).
+The amount receivable from all entities with common management was \$nil at December 31, 2016 (December 31, 2015 - approximately \$21,000).

 The Company and Queensberry are party to the amended PFA.
 Queensberry's Chief Executive Officer ("CEO"), Manuel Paolo A. Villar, is also the CEO of the Company and Chairman of the Board of Directors of the Company.
 During 2014, the Company paid Queensberry approximately \$2.4 million to settle a debt payable by NADECOR to Queensberry.
 Over the course of the companies' relationship, the Company has issued approximately 291 million shares to Queensberry, making it the Company's largest shareholder.
-During the three months ended March 31, 2016, the Company incurred approximately \$46,000 in management expenses payable to Queensberry (2015 - nil).
+During the year ended December 31, 2015, the Company incurred approximately \$200,000 in management expenses payable to Queensberry.
+During 2016, Queensberry assigned the management service agreement to Prime Asset Ventures Inc. (PAVI), the parent company of Queensberry.
+The Company incurred approximately \$250,000 related to management expenses payable to PAVI during the year ended December 31, 2016.
 The Company has an employment agreement with Mr. Villar pursuant to which he is compensated \$33,333 per month.
 The same agreement includes bonuses should the Company execute a material sale of the Company or its interest in the Project, and calls for stock options to be issued to Mr. Villar in the future.

 The Company has an employment agreement with the former Executive Director, described under the Contractual Obligations section of this MD&A, who is an executive officer and director of Russell Mining Corporation ("RMC").
-The employment agreement of the former Executive Director ended on January 31, 2016.
+The employment portion of this agreement of the former Executive Director ended on January 31, 2016.

-In addition, the Company and KMC have management service agreements with Queensberry of approximately \$17,500 and \$12,000 per month, respectively, for the three months ended March 31, 2016 (2015 - \$17,500 and \$12,000).
+In addition, KMC has management service agreement with Queensberry of approximately \$12,000 per month for the year ended December 31, 2015.
+During 2016, Queensberry also assigned the management service agreement to PAVI.